operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhook.md

 19 directories, 53 files
 ```

-The scaffolded file `api/v1alpha1/memcached_webhook.go` has method signatures which need to be implemented for the validation webhook, which allows you to perform different validations based on the operation being performed.
-The mutating webhook implementation belongs in the `Default` function.
+The scaffolded file `api/v1alpha1/memcached_webhook.go` has method signatures which need to be implemented for the validation webhook.

-The memcached operator we are building in this example is too simple to require defaulting or additional validations,
+The example memcached operator explained in the [tutorial](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/) is too simple to require defaulting or additional validations,
 but as an example, we can reinforce that the default value for `spec.size` should be `3`, by adding the following logic to
 the `Default` function (note that this is already handled by the CRD defaulting and is technically completely superfluous):